litebird/litebird_sim/docs/source/timeordered.rst

      net_ukrts=100,
      sampling_rate_hz=10
    )

    obs = sim.create_observations(detectors=[det])

    # Here we add white noise using the detector
    # noise parameters from the `det` object.
    # We use the random number generator provided
-   # by `sim`, which is always initialized with the
+   # by `sim`, which is initialized with the
+   # seed we passed to the Simulation constructor
-   # same seed to ensure repeatability.
+   # to ensure repeatability.
    lbs.noise.add_noise_to_observations(obs, 'white', random=sim.random)

    for i in range(10):